biril/tillthen/README.md

 A minimal implementation of [Promises/A+](https://github.com/promises-aplus/promises-spec) tested against the [Promises/A+ Compliance Test Suite](https://github.com/promises-aplus/promises-tests).

 May be used in the browser (with or without an AMD module framework) or Node.
-Useful as a consise, easy-to-digest example but authors of real-world applications should go with [a richer implementation](https://github.com/kriskowal/q).
+Although authors of real-world applications should go with [a richer library](https://github.com/kriskowal/q), Tillthen is useful as a consise, easy-to-digest implementation of the spec.
+The source (excluding the UMD boilerplate which deals with exporting the module) is in the 100-line ballpark.
+An [annotated version](http://biril.github.io/tillthen/) is also maintained.

 Set up